MOON2.0: Dynamic Modality-balanced Multimodal Representation Learning for E-commerce Product Understanding: Method

 By instantiating modalities for $q,c$, this formulation covers image-to-multimodal, text-to-multimodal, and multimodal-to-multimodal retrieval, as well as text-to-image and image-to-text retrieval for a more comprehensive assessment.

-\vpara{Framework Overview.} As discussed above, existing methods suffer from modality imbalance, limited modeling of intra-product relations, and insufficient noise-handling.
-To address these issues, we propose \model, a dynamic modality-balanced multimodal representation learning framework, as illustrated in \cref{fig:Pipeline}.
-First, to mitigate noise and enhance data diversity, we employ an \textit{MLLM-based Image-text Co-augmentation} strategy that enriches textual descriptions and expands visual content at multiple granularities.
+\vpara{Framework Overview.} Addressing the challenges of modality imbalance, limited modeling of intra-product relations, and insufficient noise-handling, we propose \model, a dynamic modality-balanced multimodal representation learning framework, as illustrated in \cref{fig:Pipeline}.
+First, to enhance data diversity and robustness, we employ an \textit{MLLM-based Image-text Co-augmentation} strategy that enriches textual descriptions and expands visual content at multiple granularities.
 The augmented data are organized into query, positive, and negative triplets and encoded by a generative MLLM backbone to obtain unified multimodal embeddings.
-Second, to address the modality imbalance, we introduce \textit{Multimodal Joint Learning}.
-Specifically, to better accommodate varying modality compositions, we incorporate a \textit{Modality-driven Mixture-of-Experts (MoE)} that dynamically routes experts to process input samples by their modality composition.
-For training, we adopt \textit{Dual-level Alignment}, which jointly optimizes contrastive objectives across modality combinations (inter-product alignment) and intra-product image-text alignment.
-In addition, we integrate \textit{Dynamic Sample Filtering} into contrastive learning to improve training robustness.
+Second, to address the modality imbalance, we introduce \textit{Multimodal Joint Learning} equipped with a \textit{Modality-driven Mixture-of-Experts (MoE)}.
+This module dynamically routes input samples to specialized experts based on their modality composition.
+Finally, we optimize representations via \textit{Dual-level Alignment}, which jointly learns inter-product contrastive objectives and intra-product image-text alignment, further reinforced by \textit{Dynamic Sample Filtering} to ensure training robustness.